-At the Danish Art Workshops (DAW), professional artists, designers, crafts people and art restorers can work in large formats, which their own studios or equipment cannot facilitate.
+At the Danish Art Workshops (SVFK), professional artists, designers, crafts people and art restorers can work in large formats, which their own studios or equipment cannot facilitate.

 Non-Danish applicants must apply with projects related to cultural activities within Denmark.
 Hence, non-Danish applicants may only apply with projects directed towards a specific exhibition or other cultural activity in Denmark, which has already been accepted.
 However, non-Danish applicants already living in Denmark can apply equally to Danish applicants.
 Students are not taken into consideration, since it is expected that the variety of educations within the arts facilitate the required equipment and localities.